 The primary purpose of marketing is to get the word out about your business: who you are and what products or services you offer.

-Create brand awareness, help people understand your business in-depth, and keep loyal customers happy so they tell their friends and keep coming back for more.
+Create brand awareness, help people understand your business in-depth, and keep your loyal customer base happy so they tell their friends and keep coming back for more.

 2. It helps you get to know your target audience.

 Marketing isn’t JUST for your customers’ eyes and ears.
-You can also gain valuable insight into who your target audience is (those who love you already).
+You can also gain valuable insight into who your target market is (those who love you already).

 Get to a place where you deeply understand their desires, needs, and problems.
 Figure out how you can reach them where they are and connect with them in meaningful ways.
-According to Forbes, consumers will spend about 48% more while shopping online if they have a personalized experience.
+This can help you build a long-lasting relationship that results in customer loyalty.
+Companies who deliver a personalized experience can convince 76% of consumers to purchase from them.

 Knowing your target audience well will help you improve all of your marketing efforts so you can avoid wasting your budget by getting in front of the wrong dang people (those who don’t care a little about you).